Teimuraz II of Kakheti: Life

 Although he was constantly at war or on guard, Teimuraz found some time to translate from Persian and compose, virtually on horseback, his own poems and lyrics.

 Reburial

 In July 2013, Georgia raised the possibility to move Teimuraz's remains to Georgia for reburial.

 Family

 Teimuraz married three times.
-He divorced his first wife, a daughter of Duke Baadur of the Aragvi, probably called Tamar, in 1711.
-Two years later, on February 2, 1712, he remarried Vakhtang VI's daughter Tamar (born 1696), who died on April 12, 1746.
-The same year, on August 19, Teimuraz married his third wife, Ana-Khanum (1716 — March 1788), daughter of Prince Bejan Palavankhosroshvili-Baratashvili, and former wife of Prince Kaikhosro Tsitsishvili.
+He divorced his first wife, a daughter of the Duke Baadur of Aragvi, probably called Tamar, in 1711.
+Two years later, on 2 February 1712, he remarried Vakhtang VI's daughter Tamar (born 1696), who died on 12 April 1746.
+The same year, on 19 August, Teimuraz married his third wife, Ana-Khanum Baratashvili (1716 — March 1788), daughter of Prince Bejan Palavankhosroshvili-Baratashvili, and former wife of Prince Kaikhosro Tsitsishvili.
 He had two sons and four daughters by his second and third marriages.

 Teimuraz's children of his marriage to Tamar of Kartli were: